Adductor Magnus Strain and Trigger Point Pain: Symptoms, Causes, Treatments

 Once the swelling, heat, and bruising begin to subside it is time to alternate cold and warm treatments.
 Start with cold treatment for 20 minutes then 1-2 hours later apply a warm treatment.
 Alternate treatments throughout the day.

-How Long Does It Take An Adductor Magnus Muscle Strain To Heal?
+How Long Does It Take An Adductor Magnus Strain To Heal?

 A mild Grade I adductor magnus strain can heal in 2-4 weeks.
-Moderate activity can resume in 5-7 days within your comfort level.
+Activity can resume in 3-7 days within your comfort level.

-A complete tear or Grade III strain usually requires surgery can take several months to a year to fully heal.
+A complete tear or Grade III strain may require surgery and can take several months to a year to fully heal.
 Activity levels for Grade III should be monitored by a medical professional.

 TWD Suggestions For Adductor Magnus Strains

-The Simple Spectra Clay Hot/Cold Wrap provides a consistent temperature as well as compression which is important for reducing swelling and aiding in faster recovery.
+The Simple Spectra Clay Hot/Cold Wrap can be placed and secured high on the thigh, providing hot or cold treatment as well as compression which is important for recovery.
 The wrap can also be used on other areas of the body.

-Biofreeze Pain Relieving Gel is a pain relieving gel for muscle strains.
-It cools the area much like ice discouraging inflammation.
+Biofreeze Pain Relieving Gel cools the area much like ice discouraging inflammation.
 Provides excellent pain relief between cold treatments.
+Recommended by medical professionals and trainers.

-The Odofit Support Brace is one of the best for thigh and groin pain and injury.
-The brace has 3 adjustable straps that allow you to adjust the compression to your needs.
+The Odofit Support Brace has 3 adjustable straps that allow you to adjust the compression to your needs.
 The waistband holds the brace in place.
+One of the best for moderate and severe thigh and groin pain and injury.

 Tips To Avoid Adductor Magnus Strains